H2SO4T/ARES/Readme.md

 # Publication

-More details about **ARES** can be found in the pre-print paper "[Deep Reinforcement Learning for Black-Box Testing of Android Apps](https://arxiv.org/abs/2101.02636)"
+More details about **ARES** can be found in the TOSEM paper "[Deep Reinforcement Learning for Black-Box Testing of Android Apps](https://dl.acm.org/doi/abs/10.1145/3502868)"
 Please use the following bibtex entry to cite our work: